 Applied Mechanics 1

-This course consists of lectures directed at solving applied engineering problems in kinematics, dynamics, and friction including: rotational motion, acceleration, relative velocity, linear, and angular momentum.
-Centripetal and centrifugal forces, balancing, power by torque, transmission of power, and moments will also be studied.
-Finally, some problems in hydrostatics and hydraulics will be solved.
+This course consists of lectures directed at solving applied engineering prolems in kinematics, dynamics, power and energy, centripetal forces, friction, moments, stress, and strain.
+Finally, some problems in hydraulic lifting machines will be solved.
 Prerequisite: Successful completion of Term 1.

 Automation and Controls 1